'Customers want a faster horse cart'

 A common perception: If I ask a customer how to improve a fan, they’ll ask for a bigger fan, not an AC.
-If Henry Ford asked people what they want, they would have asked for a faster horse.
+If Henry Ford asked people what they want, they would have asked for a faster horse, not a car.

 Such phrases imply customers don’t know what they want; customers will lead you astray.
 You should know what the customer wants before they ask for it.
 You don’t have the time to talk to customers.
 You are Steve Jobs.

+But I disagree.
 In fact, the customer is not oblivious.
 It’s often us who are mistaken.
-We ask the wrong question, refuse to listen to what customers are telling us, or subscribe to the wrong philosophy…well, that story doesn’t end well.
+We ask the wrong question, refuse to listen to what customers are telling us, or subscribe to the wrong philosophy.

 ‘How should we improve this fan?’ is the wrong question.